fftsharp

 plt.SaveFig("time-series.png");

-The project page explains the different options and provides more examples.
-They also provide a Demo application in the repository to check the functionality of the options in simulated sound, and another using real audio obtained with a microphone.
+The project’s page explains the different options and more examples.
+They also provide a Demo application in the repository to test the functionality with simulated sound, and another using real audio obtained with a microphone.